satman81/guides/namada/scripts/readme.md

 ## Usage

-To use the Block Signatures Checker, follow these steps:
+To use the Block Sign Checker, follow these steps:

 1. Clone the repository or download the script to your local machine.